lgngrvs/logangraves.com/posts/how-to-be-happy.md

 *Epistemic status:* I'm overall usually happy, and often have spikes of great joy over minor things.
 I feel a sense of lightness pretty consistently; this wasn't the case ~a year to six months ago, and was not the case for most of my life preceding that — at least, it was never as consistent and never reached the levels of joy that I do now.
 These are (what I think are) the things that I have come to understand in the past year that caused this change to happen.

-Anyway, here is how you become happy:
+Anyway, here's how to be happy:

 ## I.